Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 If we consider the symptoms of urethritis from the point of view of their manifestation in each type of disease, then some differences in the clinical picture are noticeable.

-Diagnostics of the urethritis
+Diagnosis of urethritis

-For proper treatment, it is necessary, first of all, to correctly establish the diagnosis.
-First of all, the doctor tries to find out what reasons provoked the onset of urethritis in the patient.
-So, to establish the causative agent of the disease, various laboratory tests are used (smear, DNA diagnostics, PCR).
-Often the doctor prescribes an ultrasound examination of the pelvic organs to adequately assess their condition.
-Based on the results obtained, the patient is prescribed a certain therapy.
+For proper treatment It is necessary, first of all, to correctly establish the diagnosis.
+First of all, the doctor tries to find out what reasons provoked the occurrence of urethritis in the patient.
+Thus, to identify the causative agent of the disease, different laboratory research(smear, DNA diagnostics, PCR).
+Often, the doctor prescribes an ultrasound examination of the pelvic organs to adequately assess their condition.
+Based on the results obtained, the patient is prescribed a specific therapy.

 The doctors